 - Posted by: Javier González Montané

-- Category: Sales, Turnaround
+- Categories: Sales, Turnaround

 Nowadays, one of the main business issues is how to grow business and “obviously” profitably grow.
 Therefore, the first task is to identify what is limiting our growth, I mean why we are failing to grow.
 Thus, we are analyzing the most common mistakes that B2B firms used to make defining and/or executing their growth strategies.
 Once that we will be able to identify why our firm is not growing healthy, we will be able to know how to turnaround the situation to recover the route to growth.

 Being sales minded rather than balancing sales and marketing minded

 As Philip Kotler pointed out long time ago there are some industries in which is difficult to find marketers with specific knowledge about those industries and customers’ buying patterns (e.g. service logistics providers).
 In those cases many CEOs are still taking the decision to put the marketing responsibility under the Sales Director.
 Those people without enough marketing knowledge and experience continue acting like Sales Managers.
 Therefore, we will not able to get the benefits of a stable long-term growth that offers us marketing, compare with the less predictable short-term growth that used to produce a sales strategy without a robust marketing strategy.
 Sales mainly focus on closing deals and marketing on demand generation, so both functions are necessary and complementary to achieve a sustainable growth.
 Furthermore, the lack of a powerful strategic marketing function used to reduce the firm profitability importantly, because sales used to focus on volume and marketing on profits.
 Thus, firms facing profitability issues should review urgently their marketing strategy rather than just look for a solution in the sales area.

 Sales minded vs Marketing minded

 - Do you have the right person managing of marketing function?

 Being unable to uncover the full marketing potential